123xrong/123xrong.github.io/README.md

     </p>
     <h2>Ongoing Projects</h2>
     <h3>Project 1: Sleep or Awake: EEG Data Analysis</h3>
-    <p>This project aims to identify the patterns in EEG data during REM sleep and
+    <p>This project aims to identify the patterns in EEG data during sleep and
         awake status.
 The REM stage, which is also know and disconnected consiousness, is a stage of sleep that shows resembled brain activity to the awake status.
-By identifying the patterns in EEG data during REM, we hope to better understand the brain activity during REM and its relationship with the awake status.
+By identifying the patterns in brain activity during REM, we hope to better understand the brain activity during REM and its relationship with the awake status.
         Potential applications of this project include improving the diagnosis of sleep disorders, sleep quality monitoring, and anethesia planning.</p>